dngoins/CTI-Course/Lab-Steps/Lesson-14-Lab_01_Threat_Hunting_with_AI.md

 **Steps:**

-4.1 Obtain the provided `SimulateNetworkAttack.py` file and copy it into your home directory.
+4.1 Obtain the provided `SimulateNetworkAttack.py` file from your instructor or the CTI-Labs folder and copy it into your home directory.

 4.2 Identify the IP address:
 ```bash